byjosh/MIDI_processor/readme.md

 # Running the script

 Having done all the above you are now ready to use the processor.py script.

-Here is an example - having created a simple midi file (a sample midi file  is provided just in case - and you can download it into the same folder you created the virtual environment in) this example command would output the scales file at double speed - including twice the silence at the beginning.
+An example use is:

-`./processor.py scales.mid doublespeed.mid 2`
+`./processor.py scales.mid twiceaslong.mid 2`

+This script takes 3 parameters

+1. the input MIDI file (here in the same directory and called `scales.mid`)
+2. the output MIDI filename (here in the same directory and called `twiceaslong.mid`)
+3. a multiple - integer or decimal - used to multiple the time of the MIDI messages - here this is `2` so the file will play at approximately halfspeed taking twice as long (hence output file name of `twiceaslong.mid` used as example - though it could be called anything ending `.mid`)

+If you fail to provide these oarameters the script should print a reminder and then exit.

+Use your own input MIDI file (provided it is a type 0 MIDI file with a single track) but in case you need a test MIDI file one called scales.mid is provided in this repository - it just goes up and down the keys on a piano).